ThulaniDok/qe-todolist/test/REQUIREMENT 8 TESTPLAN.md

 ### Verify how application behaves when javascript is turned off on the browser
   - GIVEN a user is on a browser with javascript turned off
   - WHEN navigatin the application
-  - THEN approprite message should be displayed
+  - THEN approprite error message should be displayed

 ## WHEN? - Entry Criteria
 - Applciation is deployed to test environment